URI Strategic Plan for Campus Sustainability

 2. Raise awareness and provide ongoing support for the university community’s current programs to work collaboratively off-campus with local municipalities, private entities and citizen groups outside of campus

-The URI Sustainability in Curriculum & Research Working Group is developing strategies and action items to help meet each of these goals.
+The URI Sustainability Outreach and Community Culture Working Group is developing strategies and action items to help meet each of these goals.
 If you have any questions about our efforts please contact the Sustainability Office via email

 or any one of the members listed below.
 Or, better yet, join us in our work.
 Students, staff, faculty and members of the community are welcome to work with us on campus.